scordio/jimfs-junit-jupiter/README.md

 ## Motivation

-Starting from [version 5.10](https://junit.org/junit5/docs/5.10.0/release-notes/index.html#release-notes), JUnit 5 offers a
+Starting from [version 5.10](https://junit.org/junit5/docs/5.10.0/release-notes/index.html#release-notes), JUnit Jupiter offers a
 [`TempDirFactory` SPI](https://junit.org/junit5/docs/5.10.0/user-guide/#writing-tests-built-in-extensions-TempDirectory)
 for customizing how temporary directories are created via the `@TempDir` annotation.
 The SPI allows libraries like Jimfs to provide their own implementation.

 According to [google/jimfs#258](https://github.com/google/jimfs/issues/258),
-Google is currently not a JUnit 5 user and first-party support might be provided only once Google moves to JUnit 5.
+Google is currently not a JUnit Jupiter user and first-party support might be provided only once Google moves to it.

 For this reason, I decided to implement this extension to aid all the users that would like a smooth integration between Jimfs and JUnit Jupiter.